 The 2002 Annual Report related the Board of Supervisors' action on November 20, 2001 regarding the River Trust Fund and user day fees.
-The Board maintained the user day fee amount at \$2.00 and adopted a loan repayment schedule for a \$77,000 loan from the County General Fund to the River Trust Fund that occurred during the RMP planning process.
-At the conclusion of fiscal year 2005/2006, payment of the loan balance was made from the River Trust Fund.
-The source of funds for the Henningsen-Lotus Trust Fund is parking and river access fees collected from non-commercial boaters at Henningsen-Lotus Park.
+The Board maintained the user day fee amount at \$2.00 per person which is the primary funding to source to the River Trust Fund which funds the implementation of the River Management Plan.